vorakl/vorakl.github.io/src.docs/content/articles/udp-link.rst

 |

-udp-proxy is written in C by `Pavlo Gulchuk`_, who has a lot of experience in running unreliable networks.
+*udp-link* is written in C by `Pavel Gulchuk`_, who has a lot of experience in running unreliable networks.
 Despite being a young project, the version v0.4_ shows pretty stable results.
-It's quite fast, and once configured, you don't have to think about it anymore.
+Once configured, you won't think about it anymore.
 Unless you're surprised every time when ssh connections don't brake, survive a laptop's sleep mode and connections to different Wi-Fi networks.

 |